Hicham98Bayad/project_detection_player_football_yolov5/README.md

 the file 'yolov5n.pt' is the Yolov5 model weights https://github.com/ultralytics/yolov5<br/>

 The file 'best.pt' contains the best weights of the Yolov5 model trained on our dataset prepared by roboFlow <br>
-all results in the Drivere ; https://drive.google.com/drive/folders/17pdFKlxmUsGjAbITGpzkLyyFpIBaAyt1?usp=sharing
+all results in the Drivere ; https://drive.google.com/drive/folders/17pdFKlxmUsGjAbITGpzkLyyFpIBaAyt1?usp=sharing <br><br><br>
+  The dataset is not available, if necessary, contact us
 </h6>